January 4, 2018

 While the concept of a breadwinner has become an old one as men and women can now be equally successful and earn similar incomes, it still has a place in South African society.
-Education and employment isn't always a given in households in South Africa, and in many families there is just one person providing for everyone else.
+Education and employment aren't always a given in households in South Africa, and in many families, there is just one person providing for everyone else.
 Breadwinners are hugely important in society as they are relied on to feed, clothe and shelter their dependents that are unable to work.

 There are many risks with having just one breadwinner or reliable income in a home.
 If the individual is forced to take sick leave or is unable to attend work everyone will feel the brunt of it.
 Worse yet, what would happen to them should the breadwinner become deceased.
 While local governments do the best that they can to offer assistance, there have been many reported cases of families going through huge financial difficulties.

 This is where personal insurance comes in.
 While many families would prefer to spend all of their incomes on daily needs and expenses, it is vital to prepare for the future too.
 Having a personal insurance plan may require monthly payments, however in the long run it will be hugely beneficial.
 However, obtaining a social strategy has turned out to be quite difficult for many South Africans as most insurance plans are too comprehensive or expensive.

 Cheap personal insurance is hard to come by, however one company in South Africa is standing head and shoulders above the rest for providing an affordable and simple personal insurance policy to low income earners.
 Prime Meridian specialises in car and personal insurance while maintaining low prices and an attention to customer service.